finalxcode/ModStartBlog/memory-bank/systemPatterns.md

 - [ ] Describe the high-level architecture (e.g., Monolithic, Microservices)
 - [ ] Illustrate key components and their interactions (diagrams are helpful)
+- The application is deployed using `docker-compose` from the root directory, orchestrating the necessary services.

 **Technical Decisions:**